SkoolNotes/Taproot/2020BIO101/KBe20bio101floTripBreakout.md

 	- Therefore water goes into the beads?
 - Things that would be helpful
 	- What is the concentration of the water in the beads?
+	- What is the actual concentration of sugar?
+75g water meaning 75g total solution?

 ---